Adamant Research Report.

 3. The new economic class: people who have something to fight for

-Today, classes in the West are not so pronounced.
-Nevertheless, in our opinion, certain parts of the population perceive changes much faster than others.
-In particular, millennials generation very skeptical of traditionalfinance and enthusiastically take advantage of digital innovation.
-A 2016 Facebook survey showed that only 8% of millennials “trust the advice of financial institutions” and that 45% “are ready to give up their bank, brokerage or credit account in favor of a better alternative."
-Moreover, a survey by the Transamerica Center for Retirement Services indicates: 76% of millennials believe that it will be “much harder to achieve social protection” than their parents’s generation, and 79% are worried that by the time they retire will remain without the support of the social protection system.
-It is expected that the millennial generation, which has invested more in the Bitcoin economy than other generations, will control most of the disposable income in the United States by 2029.
+These days, classes in the West are less pronounced.
+However, we believe that certain parts of the population are much quicker to embrace change than others.
+In particular,millennials generationvery skeptical about traditionalfinance and is enthusiastic about digital innovation.
+A 2016 Facebook survey found that only 8% of millennials “trust the advice of financial institutions” and that 45% “would be willing to give up their bank, brokerage or credit card account for a better alternative.”
+Moreover, a survey by the Transamerica Center for Retirement Services found that 76% of millennials believe it will be “much more difficult for them to achieve social security” than their parents’ generation, and 79% are concerned that by the time they retire, they will will be left without the support of the social protection system.
+Millennials, the most invested generation in the Bitcoin economy, are expected to control the majority of disposable income in the US by 2029.

 "A new definition of millennials - people before 1996Year of birth is important, as it indicates a generation that managed to understand and remember September 11 and met the 2008 crisis by young people, ”- Pew Research, 2018